Read time 5 minutes

 Thus, you can make use of Exchange Management Shell to manage the email size limit of your Exchange Server.
 Let us have an easier way to set these limits, through the Exchange Admin Center.

-You can set a new rule form EAC as:
+You can also set a new rule from EAC as:

 2. In the rule page, enter the details like name, message, filter, and other options.
-After this, click Save.
+After this, click Save.enter the details like name

-Exchange Admin Center allows setting the email size limit flowing into the server.
-To do this, perform the steps one-by-one:
+Exchange admin center allows setting the email size limit flowing into the server.
+To do this, perform the following steps one-by-one:

 1. Navigate to Exchange Admin Center>mail flow>receive connectors>… (more) and click Organization transport settings.